Affordable Therapy Options

 Local support groups

 In addition to therapy, I credit my initial and continued addiction recovery to local support groups (think Alcoholics Anonymous, Narcotics Anonymous, etc.).
-These are FREE groups and you can likely choose from tons of different topics to meet your needs.
+These are FREE groups and you can choose from many different topics to meet your needs.
 These do not have to be 12-step-specific groups and you can find a variety of approaches to help.
 Definitely an important one of a few affordable therapy options.

 For specific mental illness issues, I would highly suggest doing some research on the National Alliance on Mental Illness website.
 In addition to TONS of information, you can also look up free support groups in your area.